KennyTzeng/NCTU-OSDI/lab3/README.md

  2. How did you setup gdtdesc, what's the minimum value of `gdt limit` which still boot properly?

-`gdtr` has 16-bit table limit and 32-bit linear base address, so I setup gdtdesc like below.
+`gdtr` has 16-bit table limit and 32-bit linear base address, so I setup gdtdesc like below.</br>
 The minimum value of `gdb limit` is `(end_gdt - gdt) - 1`.

  ```clike